NoobMahbub/starfall-animation/README.md

 https://github.com/NoobMahbub/starfall-animation/assets/63844626/10f9c6d7-64b9-47ef-b5d5-f25c76e1c784

 starfall-animation is simillar to popular image editor website Canva's Starfall Animation. <br>
-You can use this package on HTML, VanillaJS, React and Typescript Projects by following our documentation from below.
+You can use this package on HTML, VanillaJS, React and Typescript Projects by following our documentation from below.<br>

+This package is fully customizable that means you can change any style as you want.
+You can also use it with CSS framework like Tailwind/Bootstrap.
 ## Documentation

 - [Installation](#installation)